apache/spark/docs/sql-programming-guide.md

     ./sbin/start-thriftserver.sh

 The default port the server listens on is 10000.
-Now you can use beeline to test the Thrift JDBC
+You may run `./sbin/start-thriftserver.sh --help` for a complete list of all available options.
+Now you can use beeline to test the Thrift JDBC server:
-server:

     ./bin/beeline